 Grade 2 - Hemorrhoids prolapse below the dentate line with straining but reduce spontaneously (see the first image below)

 Grade 3 - Hemorrhoids prolapse with straining or defecation and have to be reduced manually (see the second and third images below)

 Grade 4 - Hemorrhoids are permanently prolapsed and irreducible (see the fourth image below)

-The early experience with stapled hemorrhoidopexy (also referred to as stapled hemorrhoidectomy, circumferential mucosectomy, or PPH) found it to be safe and effective.
+Early experience with stapled hemorrhoidopexy (also referred to as stapled hemorrhoidectomy, circumferential mucosectomy, or PPH) found it to be safe and effective.
 Because all the work is done above the dentate line, there is less pain than with conventional excision.
 Studies have shown significant reduction in postoperative pain, quicker recovery and earlier return to work, and a low incidence of complications (see the images below).

 In a prospective, randomized trial that included 180 patients with hemorrhoids who were treated with open hemorrhoidectomy (n=60), semiclosed hemorrhoidectomy (n=60), or stapled rectal mucosectomy (ie, stapled hemorrhoidopexy; n=60), Ripetti et al found that patients in the second and third groups resumed work earlier, experienced less pain, and had fewer complications.

 Aytac et al assessed circular stapled hemorrhoidopexy (mean follow-up, 6.3±2.9 years) against Ferguson hemorrhoidectomy (mean follow-up, 7.7±3.4 years) with respect to long-term outcomes and quality of life in 217 patients who underwent surgical treatment of hemorrhoids.
 They found the two approaches to be similar over the long term with regard to patient satisfaction, resolution of symptoms, quality of life, and functional outcome.